 Some thoughts about my creative process.

-- Design influences: atomic design, card design, iOS, Google's Material Design, frameworks, Bootstrap, WAI-ARIA, accessibility, 508 standards, Tufte
+- Design influences: Jobs to be done (JTBD), priority guides, get things done (GTD), Agile development, atomic design, card design, iOS, Google's Material Design, frameworks, Bootstrap, WAI-ARIA, accessibility, 508 standards, Tufte

 - The product designer's craft is knowing when to follow best practices and use standards -- and when to innovate.